dSyncro/AnsiStyle/README.md

 # AnsiStyle

-c++ library for easy management of ansi codes.
+C++ library for easy management of ansi codes.

 ## Getting Started

-This is a simple but useful c++ library that helps you deal with Ansi codes.
+This is a simple but useful C++ library that helps you deal with Ansi codes.

 ### Prerequisites

-This library is standalone therefore you won't need to install any external dependencies but it will only work on terminals supporting Ansi Escape Sequences.
+This library is standalone therefore you will not need to install any external dependencies.
+It will only work on terminals supporting Ansi Escape Sequences.

 ## Authors